siliconwitchery/pi-remote-debugging/README.md

 #### If it doesn't work

 - There may be an error in `wpa_supplicant.conf`.
 Check by pinging with `ping raspberrypi.local`.
-- If you get an error about host key mismatch, you may need to remove an old entry from the file `~/.ssh/known_hosts` on your local machine.
+- If you get an error about DNS spoofing, you may need to remove old entries from the file `~/.ssh/known_hosts` on your local machine.

 ## 2. Configure Pi as USB Gadget